Josh Thomas (cornerback)

-Josh Thomas (born May 3, 1989) is a former American football cornerback.
-He was drafted by the Dallas Cowboys in the fifth round, 143rd overall of the 2011 NFL Draft.
+Josh Thomas (born May 3, 1989) is an American former professional football cornerback.
+He was selected by the Dallas Cowboys in the fifth round of the 2011 NFL draft.
 He played college football at the University at Buffalo.

-Early years
+Early life

 Born in Cedar Hill, Texas, Thomas attended Cedar Hill High School before accepting a scholarship from the University at Buffalo.
 Thomas volunteered to play free safety because the team had a surplus of cornerbacks.
 He played well, recording 109 tackles and 3 interceptions, but did not attract the high-level recruiting attention that coach Joey McGuire thought he deserved.
 Then, Buffalo coach Turner Gill, of Fort Worth, Texas, convinced him to head north.

 Thomas also starred in track & field at Cedar, where he competed in hurdles and relays.
 As a junior in 2006, he posted a personal-best time of 37.19 seconds in the 300-meter hurdles at the UIL T&F Championships.
 At the 2007 District Meet, he placed 3rd in the 110-meter hurdles with a time of 14.47 seconds, 2nd in the 300-meter hurdles with a time of 37.33 seconds and ran the second leg on the 4 × 400 m relay squad, helping Cedar win the event with a time of 3:14.81.

 College career

 Thomas played for the Buffalo Bulls football team from 2007 to 2010.
 He appeared in 47 games, starting 34 of them.
-He amassed 205 tackles, two sacks, five forced fumbles (two recoveries), two interceptions and 27 passes defensed.
+He amassed 205 tackles, two sacks, five forced fumbles (two recoveries), two interceptions and 27 passes defended.

-Thomas started four games as a true freshman and registered 45 tackles, 4 passes defensed and one interception.
+Thomas started four games as a true freshman and registered 45 tackles, 4 passes defended and one interception.

 As a sophomore, Thomas played in 12 games with eight starts.
-He finished second on the team with six passes defensed and recorded 57 tackles and three forced fumbles.
+He finished second on the team with six passes defended and recorded 57 tackles and three forced fumbles.

-As a junior in 2009, Thomas had 10 starts, recorded 45 tackles and ranked second on the team with 9 passes defensed.
+As a junior in 2009, Thomas had 10 starts, recorded 45 tackles and ranked second on the team with 9 passes defended.

-In his last year at Buffalo, Thomas was the team's top cornerback, mainly covering the opposing teams' top wide receiver; he posted 12 starts, 58 tackles, 8 passes defensed, one interception and 2 sacks.
+In his last year at Buffalo, Thomas was the team's top cornerback, mainly covering the opposing teams' top wide receiver; he posted 12 starts, 58 tackles, 8 passes defended, one interception and 2 sacks.